 Students must have an active email address which is checked regularly.

 The rationale of each residential school is to build rapport between lecturers and students, and amongst students, from the earliest stage of the educational journey.
-Residential schools will take place during the unit (normally coinciding with public school holiday periods in NSW) for the purposes of acquaintance with the campus, communal worship, communal eating, library sessions, field excursions (where applicable), lecturer and peer interaction, consolidation of learning, face-to-face discussion sessions, and short assessment tasks as may be prescribed (e.g. quiz, tutorial presentations).
+Residential schools will take place during the unit for the purposes of acquaintance with the campus, communal prayer, communal eating, library sessions, field excursions (where applicable), lecturer and peer interaction, consolidation of learning, face-to-face discussion sessions, and short assessment tasks as may be prescribed (e.g. quiz, tutorial presentations).

 A small selection of units deemed introductory and foundational that are delivered in distance education (online) mode contain a residential school of 3 days.
-These residential schools are clearly noted in the timetables and academic calendar.
+The dates for the 2015 Residential School Period will be 16-18 March 2015, as noted in the Timetable and Important Dates pages.